MetaMask/metamask-mobile/README.md

 ### Environment setup

 Before running the app, make sure your development environment has all the required tools.
+Several of these tools (ie Node and Ruby) may require specific versions in order to succcessfully build the app.

 [Setup your development environment](./docs/readme/environment.md)